meshcloud/meshcloud-docs/docs/meshcloud.customer.md

 ## Managing your meshCustomer

 Every aspect of your meshCustomer can be managed in the so-called [customer control plane](./meshcloud.customer.md#managing-your-meshcustomer).
 The customer control plane is the highest control plane.
 From that level, you can navigate to various control planes like the [project control plane](./meshcloud.project-resources.md#project-control-plane) or the [tenant control plane](./meshcloud.project-resources.md#tenant-control-plane).
 Each control plane has a similar scheme.
-Depending on your permissions within the customer and the meshStack configuration, you will have access to different to tabs like **Settings** or **Financials**.
+Depending on your permissions within the customer and the meshStack configuration, you will have access to different tabs like **Settings** or **Financials**.
 The customer control plane below shows the control plane from the perspective of a Customer Admin.

 ![Customer Control Plane User Interface](assets/customer-control-plane.png)